Anoop-2752/Application-tracking-system-/README.md

 - Generate intelligent responses to user queries based on resume content.

-User-Friendly Interface:
+**User-Friendly Interface:**

-Developed with Streamlit for simplicity and interactivity.
+- Developed with Streamlit for simplicity and interactivity.

-Support for real-time data processing and result visualization.
+- Support for real-time data processing and result visualization.

-PDF to Image Conversion:
+**PDF to Image Conversion:**

-Converts PDFs into images for enhanced content analysis.
+-Converts PDFs into images for enhanced content analysis.

-Custom Query Handling:
+**Custom Query Handling:**

-Answer user questions dynamically by extracting relevant document insights.
+- Answer user questions dynamically by extracting relevant document insights.